vzunguyen/portfolio-site/src/pages/projectblogs/otometracker.md

 ---
-layout: ../../layouts/Layout.astro
+layout: ../../layouts/ProjectBlogLayout.astro
 title: OtomeTracker
 ---
-# Title
+# Overview
-This is a test.
+OtomeTracker is a web application designed to help users keep track of their progress in otome